Pylons/substanced/docs/cataloging.rst

   Represents the set of interfaces possessed by the content object.

+- content_type (a ``field`` index)

+  Represents the Susbtance D content-type of an object.

 - allowed (an ``allowed`` index)

   Represents the set of users granted the ``sdi.view`` permission to each content object.

-- name_text (a ``text`` index)
+- text (a ``text`` index)

-  Represents the text searched for when you use a search box within the SDI for each content object.
+  Represents the text searched for when you use the filter box within the folder contents view of the SDI.

 Querying the Catalog
 --------------------